Macrotus: Osteology

 In Macrotus the position of the hind limbs during level flight differs even more form that in most other mammals.
 The hind limbs are held behind the bat in a spider-leg- like posture, with the femur extending dorsad and caudad, and with the shank partially flexed and extending caudad and more or less downward.

-Vertebral Column

 The number of post cervical vertebrae in Macrotus are as follows: twelve thoracic, six lumbar, five sacral, seven caudal.